Sidi Bennour Province: Sports

-the date

-Native Doukkala people work in oyster fishing for their livelihood.
+Oyster Farming

-The fifties of the last century were the beginning of oyster farming in the city, specifically in 1954 at the hands of the Frenchman Banclos Al-Bashir, who converted to Islam, settled in Morocco, and established " Pond " or the seventh station as the first station for oyster farming and valuation in the city.
+The 50s of the last century were the beginning of oyster farming in the city, specifically in 1954 at the hands of the Frenchman "Banclos Al-Bashir", who converted to Islam, settled in Morocco, and established "The Pond" or the seventh station as the first station for oyster farming in the city.

-Chance alone led Banclo to try to farm oysters in Lake Oualidia, after he saw with an expert's eye the potential of the lake and its availability of a suitable environmental environment similar to the famous French stations for farming oysters.
+Banclo tried to farm oysters in the Oualidia Lagoon, after seeing the potential and suitable environment similar to the famous French stations for farming oysters.

-The nature of the formation of Lake Oualidia, as a narrow waterway similar to a river separated from the sea by sand dunes, and the course of this " river " which is parallel to the ocean and its waters meet at high tide, has turned it into a suitable environment for the growth and reproduction of this type of shellfish.

-Panclo imported seeds, or " seeds " as professionals call them, or baby oysters from Japan, and planted them in the Oualidia Lake.
+The nature of the formation of the Oualidia Lagoon, as a narrow waterway similar to a river separated from the sea by sand dunes, and the course of this "river" which is parallel to the ocean and its waters meet at high tide, has turned it into a suitable environment for the growth and reproduction of this type of shellfish.
+Banclo imported baby oysters from Japan, and planted them in the Oualidia Lagoon.

-The surprise was amazing, the young Japanese oysters quickly adapted to the Oualidia waters, began to feed on plankton, and lived to transform into oysters of different sizes.
-This experience was the reason for transforming Oualidia into the capital of oyster production in Morocco, and many French and Moroccans alike settled in the region to produce Oualidia oysters, which are distinguished by their special taste.
+The young Japanese oysters quickly adapted to the Oualidia waters, began to feed on plankton, and lived to transform into oysters of different sizes.
+This led to transforming Oualidia into the capital of oyster production in Morocco, and many French and Moroccans alike settled in the region to produce Oualidia oysters, which are distinguished by their special taste.